ldu4/linux/Documentation/media/uapi/v4l/extended-controls.rst

 converts that received signal to lower intermediate frequency (IF) or baseband frequency (BB).
 Tuners that could do baseband output are often called Zero-IF tuners.
-Older tuners were typically simple PLL tuners inside a metal box, whilst newer ones are highly integrated chips without a metal box "silicon tuners".
+Older tuners were typically simple PLL tuners inside a metal box, while newer ones are highly integrated chips without a metal box "silicon tuners".
 These controls are mostly applicable for new feature rich silicon tuners, just because older tuners does not have much adjustable features.